edgrant3/ShaderFun/README.md

 # ShaderFun + Instanced Voxelization Shader

-This is a completely original personal project which expands dramatically upon a graphics pipeline project from my first computer graphics course at Penn (CIS 5610).
+This is an original personal project which expands dramatically upon a graphics pipeline project from my first computer graphics course at Penn (CIS 5610).

 DEMO: